These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 B. 300,000,000 meters per second

-T3C - Propagation modes; line of sight, sporadic E, meteor, aurora scatter, tropospheric ducting, F layer skip, radio horizon
+T3C - Propagation modes: line of sight; sporadic E; meteor and auroral scatter and reflections; tropospheric ducting; F layer skip; radio horizon

 T3C01 (C)